zhiyanliu/nightswatch-builder/README.md

 Mainly, and currently, Night's Watch - Builder provides two functions:

 1. Automatize the IoT resource and demonstration stack deployment, powered by AWS CDK and CloudFormation service.
-2. As a control panel to maximize the automation of the OTA demonstration.
+2. As a control plane to maximize the automation of the OTA demonstration.
 Supported demo listed as following:
     - Containerized and non-containerized application OTA

 ## Why [we](mailto:awscn-sa-prototyping@amazon.com) develop it